matiaspascansky/stori-card-challenge/readme.md

 6) Create simple SNS Topic called "CreateUserAccountTopic" and in aws.json and replace Arn in aws_json

+notes:
-notes: I am using us-east-1 region
+- I am using us-east-1 region
+- The api gateway lambda invocation in account is commented because it was used for a POC and then I added the SNS.

 ![Sample Image](resources/aws_architecture.png)